InfinityHub/FE2D_forEM/docs/source/index.rst

    .. literalinclude:: /MT2D_3layer (example 1)/mesh_parameter.in

 The definitions of the above parameters are:
-   * ``nregion``: integer parameter; number of homogeneous regions of conductivity in the mesh.
+   * ``nregion``: integer parameter; number of homogeneous regions of conductivity (or material property) in the mesh.
-   * ``regionMarkFile``: the file name of lists of regional markers in the mesh.
-Each homogenous region is assigned an integer marker in order to distinguish itself from other regions.
-The order of listing the markers can be specified by the user when generating the mesh.
+   * ``regionMarkFile``: the file name of list of regional markers in the mesh.
+Each homogenous region is assigned an integer marker value in order to distinguish itself from other regions.
+The order of listing the marker values can be specified by the user when generating the mesh.
 See :ref:`label-marker-file` for an example of this file.
    * ``meshfilepath``: string parameter; the path of all mesh files (see :ref:`label-mesh-generation`).
    * ``basefilename`` string parameter; the "base" part of the file names of mesh files.
 By default, all mesh files generated using the above-mentioned external program should share this part in their names.
 For example, if the node file is named "foo.node", then ``basefilename`` should be "foo".